 Although we are not yet sure of all the benefits sleep brings, several points are clear.

 - REM sleep is essential for emotional health.
 Dreaming has the function of ridding the emotional centres of the brain of unfulfilled emotional arousal from the previous day, thus leaving us more able to cope well with the next day’s emotionally arousing incidents (bucket emptying).

-- When we don’t get enough REM sleep, we can often feel a bit ‘hyperactive’.
+- When we don’t get enough REM, we can often feel a bit ‘hyperactive’.
 REM is suppressed by alcohol – you may have noticed the effect of being a bit ‘wound up’ the day after a heavy night’s drinking.
-This is due, in part at least, to the fact that you have not dreamed enough.
+This is due, in part at least, to the fact that you have not dreamt enough.
 You can imagine what happens if we constantly under-dream.

 - Slow wave sleep is essential for rejuvenation of physical processes.
 The exact ways in which this happens are as yet unclear, but we do know that the immune system benefits from a good night’s sleep.
 A reduction in sleep of 2 hours per night has been shown to reduce the number of natural killer cells (disease fighters) by as much as 20%.